 The ancient town-site makes for an outstanding day trip to see the well-preserved ruins of a Roman town.
 Ostia Antica was rediscovered and dug out from centuries of sand burial.
 The ruins showcase an amazing, sophisticated society, complete with baths, bakeries, gyms, temples and latrines.

 The kids may love learning about the ‘sponge sticks’ in the communal toilets.
 It was certainly good for a laugh.
 Keep in mind that the site is large and requires a lot of walking.
-Also, the ancient stone road isn’t that stroller-friendly.
+Also, the ancient stone road isn’t very stroller-friendly.
 We recommend a visit here if your children are 8 years and older.

-5. Trevi Fountain
+Visit the Trevi Fountain

 You’ll have to battle the crowds to get a photo at the Trevi Fountain.
 But it’s the most magnificent fountain in Rome, and very much a must-see.
 Go early in the day to avoid the worst of the crowds and the heat.